dAppBridge/dAppBridge-Client/README.md

 The entry point for the above contract is the method **startTesting**  This makes a call to the **dAppBridge** method **setURLTimeout**  See below for the full guide to this method, but it basically calls an external URL and returns the data (At the set timeout interval) to the callback method specified - function "callback" in this case.

-The callback function (**callback**) must confirm to the correct signature (**string,string**) and should be set to **payable**  This is to allow any remaining gas to be refunded to you.
+The callback function (**callback**) must confirm to the correct signature (**bytes32,string**) and should be set to **payable**  This is to allow any remaining gas to be refunded to you.
+They **key** item returned here allows you to match up all the responses with the requests you've made... each time you make a request to any dAppBridge function you will be given a unique key back for that request.
+When you receive the callback the same key will be presented back to you.

-You will notice the modifier **verifyProof** here too... this is a key element and is what ensures that no malicious actor can send through false data to your callback functions.
+You will notice the modifier **only_dAppBridge** here too... this is a key element and is what ensures that no malicious actor can send through false data to your callback functions.
 Only data that you have requested will be permitted back through... if you have requested data from https://api.coindesk.com/v1/bpi/currentprice.json then you can be sure that the data returned will be from that address and only for your request.
 See below for further details on security.